mvcds/my-library/carreer/lean/shape-up/11 - Baseline.md

-What consumers do/have without what we're building
+What consumers do/have without what we're building is what we have to focus on